 2014 Master of Acupuncture and Oriental medicine · South Baylo University· Anaheim, California.

-Message from Owner
+Message from Paula

 I was worked as administrative for many years.
 Working in office was making my back hurt and had poor blood circulation due to bad posture.
 In the year 2005, my back was hurting badly that I couldn’t sleep in the night, and it continued to disturb my sleep for three years.
 In early 2009, my friend introduced me to know her aunt who was a professional massage therapist from Thailand.
 She helped me with massage and I could feel very much better from the very first treatment.
 I have taken four treatments-once a week and my back was fixed.
 My friend’s aunt’s massage skill was amazed me and inspired me to learn how to do massage, and I want to extend help to others who might have the similar problem as I was.
 I went to Chiang Mai, Thailand, to learn how to do massage, but unfortunately I couldn’t complete the whole course due to my family issue.
 After I moved to California, I have fulfilled my dream, and I have completed the Massage Therapy Course and obtained Massage Therapist License of California.

 I have knowledge of Eastern and Western Bodyworks.
-Through my experienced with the issue of my back pain, I understand and know how to help my clients with combination technics to provide the best benefits.
+Through my experienced with the issue of my back pain, I understand and know how to help my clients with combination techniques to provide the best benefits.

 "Self care and spirit care are how you take your power back and remember who you are."